ushieru/serendipia-dart/README.md

 ### Micreservices registered

-You can see the registered microservices grouped by name.
+You can see the microservice instances grouped by name in real-time.

 **localhost:5000**